Large-eyed rabbitfish: Distribution

 There are reported sightings of Hydrolagus mirabilis that stretch from Southern Africa on the coast of Namibia all the way to the far north of Iceland.
 The most recent accounts come from Syrian waters (500m) within the eastern Mediterranean Sea and the Bay of Biscay between Spain and France.
 The family Chimaeridae is present worldwide within temperate to tropical waters, below 200m, but prefer to swim within coastal environments.
-Young members have a tendency to remain at lower depths than the older members, who are more focused on inshore mating and migrations.
+Young members have a tendency to remain at lower depths (1000m) than the older members, who are more focused on inshore mating and migrations.

 Description

 The size of this species ranges from 600–2000 mm, displaying sexual dimorphism where the females are significantly larger than the males.
 The large pectoral wing like fins on the sides of its body project it through the water and allow for additional lift, whilst the long tapered tail adds to its agility in the water.
 Members of the family Chimaeridae carry a venomous dorsal fin spine as a defense mechanism to ward off predators.
 Whilst members of the family have two dorsal fins, it is only the primary one that contains venom.
 Said fin is not fixed in place, but can instead be lifted up in cases when the fish is threatened.
 The venom itself is not deadly towards humans, but there have been cases where the spine penetrated deeply enough to require surgery.
+The eyes of the Hydrolagus mirabilis are approximately 35% of the total length of their head.
 The gill line of this species has a gill cover known as an operculum, which is able to open and close, and both keeps the respiratory system safe whilst collecting further dissolved oxygen to breathe.
 There are mixed reports on if this species has an anal fin.
 Some observations categorize the difference between this species and other members of its family is the absence of said fin, whilst others claim that it does have the anal fin and that it leads to the caudal fin.